-The camera used for events are generally different to your typical everyday camera.
-Those cameras can however, be used for an event if it is suitable.
+The cameras used for events are generally different from your typical everyday camera.
+Those cameras can, however, be used for an event if it is suitable.
 More notably, event cameras generally offer significant advantages over standard cameras.
-Key advantages include having very high dynamic range, no motion blur and latency in the order of microseconds.
-Purpose includes photography, videos and live Streaming.
+Key advantages include having a very high dynamic range, no motion blur, and latency in the order of microseconds.
+Purpose includes photography, videos, and Live Streaming.

-Recorders, as the name shows, are used to record videos and allow videos to be stored into and replayed should it be required.
-These recordings can be stored into a hard-drive such as a thumb drive or CD for audiences or organizers to keep.
+Recorders, as the name shows, are used to record videos and allow videos to be stored and replayed should it be required.
+These recordings can be stored into a hard drive such as a thumb drive or CD for audiences or organizers to keep.

 - Connecting a broadband modem to a home router for Internet access.